thuang86714/Homework1_ETH-Devs101/Question1.md

 In exchange for weaker guarantees they are typically (much) faster.

 I'd still call MD5 a cryptographic hash function, since it aimed to provide security.
 But it's broken, and thus no longer usable as a cryptographic hash.
 On the other hand when you have a non cryptographic hash function, you can't really call it "broken", since it never tried to be secure in the first place.

-resource: Stackexchange-What is the difference between a Hash Function and a Cryptographic Hash Function?
+source: Stackexchange-What is the difference between a Hash Function and a Cryptographic Hash Function?